- videocam Live Webinar with Live Q&A

 Presented By

-Ms. Jones is a Shareholder in Vedder Price’s Los Angeles office and a member of the firm’s Tax and Estate Planning group.
-She focuses her practice on a broad range of complex tax issues with an emphasis on entities, family offices and individuals.
-Ms. Jones assists clients in domestic, international and multijurisdictional tax and corporate planning relating to startup company and entity formation, investment entity structuring and the acquisition, disposition and restructuring of businesses, corporations and partnerships.
+Ms. Jones is a tax attorney who focuses her practice on advising entities, individuals and family offices on planning matters, both domestically and internationally.
+Her experience includes handling a broad range of complex U.S. and international tax issues, with an emphasis on individuals, entities and family offices.
+Ms. Jones's work spans both income and estate tax planning work.
+Having a corporate background, she assists clients in domestic, international and multijurisdictional tax and corporate planning relating to startup company and entity formation, investment entity structuring, and the acquisition, disposition and restructuring of businesses, corporations and partnerships.

 Date + Time